8 Min Read

 Online harassment often crosses over into real world harassment and a form of violence that leads to both emotional and physical trauma.
 Former model and business entrepreneur Katie Price recently raised awareness of her son Harvey Price falling victim to cyberbullying on ITV’s show Loose Women.
 She cited that 81% of 13-18 year olds have also been exposed to online hate.

 The problem has become so bad that young people are starting to accept cyberbullying as a part of everyday life.
-The graph below shows the results of 457 students who participated in a survey about cyberbullying.
+The graph in the link below shows the results of 457 students who participated in a survey about cyberbullying.

-The following graph shows the data split by gender.
+The following graph in the link below shows the data split by gender.

 Harassment is the act of sending rude, offensive and insulting messages that are abusive, humiliating, explicit and offensive.
 It may involve communicating true or false allegations to defame, slander or threaten people.